hrabhijith/Novels-catalog/README.md

 ## Output

 By default, the application will start at 'localhost:5000'.
 Users should enter this url in any browser to start using the application.

+API endpoint can be reached to get full app data by sending request to 'localhost:5000/library.json'